the-events-calendar/product-taskmaster/README.md

 ## Installing in a plugin

-This repository is meant to be installed via `npm install`.
+This repository is meant to be installed via `yarn`.
 To enable that in a repository, simply run the following command:

 ```
-npm install --save-dev @the-events-calendar/product-taskmaster@^1.0.0
+yarn add --save-dev @the-events-calendar/product-taskmaster@^2.0.0
 ```

 or add the following to the `package.json` in the `devDependencies` section:

 ```
-"product-taskmaster": "@the-events-calendar/product-taskmaster@^1.0.0",
+"product-taskmaster": "@the-events-calendar/product-taskmaster@^2.0.0",
 ```

 ### GlotPress